Columbia College (College) is committed to creating a welcoming, accessible, and inclusive environment for pregnant and parenting students.

-This policy applies to students of the College who are pregnant or recovering from childbirth.
+This policy applies to students of the College who are pregnant or who have either had a false pregnancy, termination of pregnancy, have gone through childbirth, a change in parenting status, or are recovering from any of those conditions.

-Once a student has voluntarily disclosed a pregnancy to the College, the student will have several options, including those described below.
+Once a student has voluntarily disclosed a pregnancy or change in parenting status to the College, the student may have several options, including those described below.

 1. Remain enrolled in coursework at the College